linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ## Touchpad Gestures

-On the touchpad, you can use the following gestures instead of mouse operations.
+On the touchpad, you can use the following gestures as a substitute for mouse operations.

 > ![attention](icon/attention.svg)Attention: Your touchpad may not support some of the following gestures.
 Please confirm whether the touchpad supports multi-touch.